Honoré Gabriel Riqueti, comte de Mirabeau: 1790–1791

 In June 1790, Mirabeau met the captive Queen Marie Antoinette in Saint Cloud, where she was less watched and confined than in Paris (where her jailers followed her every step, even in her bedroom).
 Mirabeau retained a close connection with the queen, and drew up many state papers for her.
-In return, the king used money from Austria to secretly pay his debts and provide him with a monthly allowance of six thousand francs, with promises of a million or more.
+In return, the king used money from Austria to secretly pay his debts and provide him with a monthly allowance of six thousand livres, with promises of a million or more.
 Some historians argue Mirabeau was not the traitor that many believed him to be because he continued to uphold his political beliefs and tried to make possible a bridge between the king and the revolutionaries.

 Mirabeau focused his efforts on two main issues: changing the ministry and dealing with impending civil war.
 His attempts to form political alliances with Lafayette and Necker failed and resulted in open hostility.
 Necker disappeared from the French court after September 1790 and no longer posed a threat.
 Lafayette, however, was very powerful due to his control of the military and the National Guard.
 At first, Mirabeau attempted to undermine Lafayette's power, but decided to solve the problem of the ministry, and maintain stability, by removing all ministers and placing the ministry entirely under Lafayette.
 In effect, Mirabeau suggested that the king distance himself from politics and let the revolution run its course, because it would inevitably destroy itself through its contradictory nature.
 Furthermore, Mirabeau proposed that, if his plan should fail, Paris should no longer be the capital of France, showing a conservative line of thinking: the only way to end the revolution would be to destroy its place of birth.
 In a meeting with the king and queen, Mirabeau maintained that not only was civil war inevitable, it was necessary for the survival of the monarchy.
 Mirabeau believed that the decision to go to war, even civil war, must come only from the king.
 In a letter of confidence to Mirabeau, Louis wrote that, as a Christian king, he could not declare war on his own subjects.
 However, that would not stop him from reacting in kind if his subjects declared war first.
 In order to avoid provoking a civil war, the king refrained from confronting the Constituent Assembly, and hoped instead for a constitution that he could agree to.
 Once the Civil Constitution of the Clergy of 1790 destroyed this hope, Louis adopted a strategy of strengthening royal authority and the church's position, and accepted the use of force to accomplish this.
 Mirabeau's involvement with the court is as interesting for the insights it provides into the mind of Louis XVI as it is for the effects it produced in the Revolution.